damianiRiccardo90/AngularExamples/Signals/Async reactivity with resources.md

 ## Introduction

-In this example, we will build a more complex task management application using Angular **Signals**, with the addition of __resource handling features__.
+In this example, we will build a more complex task management application using [Angular Signals](<Signals/Overview.md>), with the addition of [Resource Handling Features](https://angular.dev/guide/signals/resource).
 We’ll cover the following concepts:
 - **signal**: For managing state (e.g., task list).
 - **computed**: For derived state (e.g., count of pending tasks).
 - **effect**: For reacting to state changes (e.g., persisting tasks to local storage).